a740g/QB64-MOD-Player/README.md

 - Absolutely.
 The player UI code included in a great example.

-You keep saying [QB64-PE with miniaudio backend](https://github.com/a740g/QBPE/tree/combined), where is it?
+You keep saying QB64-PE with miniaudio backend.
+Where is it?

 - Glad you asked!
-You can find the latest version in my [QB64-PE fork](https://github.com/a740g/QBPE/tree/combined).
-I have submitted a [pull request](https://github.com/QB64-Phoenix-Edition/QB64pe/pull/133) for this and hopefully, it will become a part of QB64-PE soon!
+IT, XM, S3M & MOD support will be built into [QB64-PE v3.1.0+](https://github.com/QB64-Phoenix-Edition/QB64pe).
+If you can always compile the development branch yourself if you cannot wait for the latest release.

 I see that your miniaudio backend version of QB64-PE already has MOD, S3M, XM, IT, RADv2 & MIDI support.
 Why should I care about this?

 - Honestly, you should not!
 The MOD re-player in QB64-PE with miniaudio backend uses [Libxmp-lite](https://github.com/libxmp/libxmp/tree/master/lite) and as such is good enough for most use cases.
-This is just something that I made just to see what can be done using just QB64.
+This is just something that I made just to see what can be done using just QB64-PE.
 If you want to see what MOD files are made of and what makes them tick, then by all means, have at it.
-There is a ton of interesting stuff in the code for people who care about this kind of stuff.
+There is a some interesting things in the code for people who care about this kind of stuff.
 Also, my MOD re-player is more accurate than the one in Libxmp-lite...
 I hope. 😉